FAQs for DIY MFA

-Welcome to DIYMFA.com and to the new-and-improved face of DIY MFA.
-Today, I wanted to give you a short introduction to the program and answer some Frequently Asked Questions.
-Those of you who are familiar with the DIY MFA program probably already know the answers to most of these questions but for those who are new to the program, I thought it would be good to take some time and iron out the details.
-Sound good?
-Great!
-Let’s get started.
+Those who are familiar with the DIY MFA program probably already know the answers to most of these questions but for those who are new to the program, I thought it would be good to take some time and iron out the details.

+This is probably the question I get most often.
 DIY MFA stands for Do-It-Yourself MFA.
 No, it doesn’t stand for “Do-It-Yourself Mafia,” though some may think that would be much more exiting.
 MFA has nothing to do with organized crime.

 OK that’s nice, but what-the-hey is an MFA?